azerty29242/colored-rectangles/README.md

-# colored-rectangles
+# Colored Rectangles
-A DVD-inspired screen saver for MacOS
+A super simple DVD inspired screen saver for MacOS written in Objective-C